sei-international/LEAPMacro.jl/docs/src/config.md

 As an example for setting the scaling factor, if entries in the Macro model input files are in millions of US dollars, and investment costs in LEAP are reported in US dollars, then the scaling factor is one million (1000000 or 1.0e+6).

 The `excluded_branches` entry is set to an empty list `[]` in the Freedonia example below.
 This entry is particularly useful if NEMO is run with a backstop technology.
-Any "investment" in the backstop technology is actually needed supply expansion that was not achieved, so the value should be ignored.
+Any "investment" in the backstop technology represents a desired supply expansion that was not achieved, so the value should be ignored.

-The Freedonia configuration file below shows three different ways to specify how costs are spread over multiple years.
+The Freedonia configuration file below shows different ways to specify how costs are spread over multiple years.
 If this entry is blank, then the default is that all expenditure occurs in one year.
-Otherwise, a default value can be set that is applied to all branches -- in the example, it is set to 5 years, but it could also be specified as a pattern of expenditure over time.
+Otherwise, a default value can be set that is applied to all branches.
 Additionally, a value or pattern can be set for specific branches.

-An example of each is shown below.
+The distribution of costs over years can be set in one of two ways.
+If it is a single number (e.g., in example below, the default is 5 years), then total investment is divided equally across all of the years.
 If expenditure is set as a pattern, then it is specified as a list of values in brackets `[]`.
-The values in the configuration file will be rescaled so that they sum to one.
-The example below sums to 100, so 10% of expenditure is in the first year, 20% in the second, and so on.
+The values in the list are then rescaled by Macro so that they sum to one.
+The example below for `New Oil Combustion Turbine` sums to 100, so 10% of expenditure will be applied in the first year, 20% in the second, and so on.
 ```yaml
 LEAP-investment:
     # Currency units for investment costs